yuanhjty/code-template-tool/README.md

 #### Variable rules

-* A variable in template content is prefixed and suffixed with three underscores to distinguish from non variable content.
+* A variable in template content has a left boundary and a right boundary to distinguish from non variable content.
+By default, variables' left boundary and right boundary are both `___`(three underscores).

+  The boundary can be customized by setting the fields __`codeTemplateTool.variable.leftBoundary`__ and __`codeTemplateTool.variable.rightBoundary`__ in user settings.

 * Take `myPet` as an example of variable name, in template configuration files, you can use any of `myPet, MyPet, my_pet, my-pet, My_Pet, MY_PET, My-Pet, MY-PET`